oSoc17/smartflanders-backend/README.md

 To install the project, run `composer install`.

 Note that some parameters in the project are stored in a `.env` file (https://github.com/vlucas/phpdotenv).
 The `.env` file is not included in the repository because some of these parameters are confidential.
-The following reduced `.env` file contains parameters that are publicly available, add it to the project root to test the server.
+However, we have provided an example `.env` file.
+To use it, run `cp .env.example .env`.
 This will make the Gent and Kortrijk datasets work (see further for hosting details).

 ```